Skip to content

 For easy integration with popular frontend frameworks like React, Angular, Vue, etc. we provide a plugin for Vite.

-Note: we also provide a creator app with templates for the most used frameworks.
+We also provide a creator app with templates for the most used frameworks.
 We recommend checking this out first before using this plugin.
 More information can be found in our quick start.

 Installation